adamcornforth/pi-motion-sensor-hue/README.md

 ## Grunt

-Use `grunt watch` on the project root to automatically upload all the files in `src/` to a Pi that exists at `pi@pi` on the same network every time a file in `src/` changes.
+Use `grunt watch` in the project root to automatically upload all the files in `src/` to a Pi that exists at `pi@pi` on the same network every time a file in `src/` changes.
 The watch task will also run the Python script after uploading the files.

 Note that you may need to create the `home/pi/apps/hue` directory on your PI to allow the Grunt task to work.

+## Image Capture

+The script also captures an image via the Pi's camera module every time motion is detected and the detected motion causes the Hue lights to turn on.
+These are saved in the `/home/pi/apps/hue/images` directory.